isomerpages/moe-temasekjc/_about/Parents Support Group (PEERS).md

     <label for="accordion1">PEERS PROJECT COMMITTEES</label>
     <div>
 			<p style="text-align: justify;"><b>STUDENT ACTIVITIES/WELFARE</b><br>This committee aims to support College events and activities organised to enrich every TJCian’s learning or social-emotional needs.
 Parents can assist by planning and preparing for the event or to volunteering their time during the event itself.</p>

-**SPORTS COMMITTEE**

-This committee aims to assist the College in all sports events.
-Parents may be involved in planning or as sports officials, game masters or participants.
+			<p style="text-align: justify;"><b>SPORTS COMMITTEE</b><br>This committee aims to assist the College in all sports events.
+Parents may be involved in planning or as sports officials, game masters or participants.</p>

-**ADHOC COMMITTEE**

-This committee aims to support in the planning and implementation of College-initiated or PEERS-initiated activities that may be organised during the year.
-Such events may arise due to special occasions (e.g. commemorative events).
+			<p style="text-align: justify;"><b>ADHOC COMMITTEE</b><br>This committee aims to support in the planning and implementation of College-initiated or PEERS-initiated activities that may be organised during the year.
+Such events may arise due to special occasions (e.g. commemorative events).</p>

-**INTEREST GROUP**

-Parents in this committee are welcome to initiate activities for both parents or parent and child.
-These can include bonding activities, interest groups like gardening etc.
+			<p style="text-align: justify;"><b>INTEREST GROUP</b><br>Parents in this committee are welcome to initiate activities for both parents or parent and child.
+These can include bonding activities, interest groups like gardening etc.</p>
     </div>
 	</li>
   <li>